Neal A. Maxwell: LDS Church service

 Maxwell received an Honorary Doctor of Laws degree from the University of Utah; an Honorary Doctor of Letters degree from Westminster College, Salt Lake City; an Honorary Doctor of Laws degree from Brigham Young University (BYU), Provo, Utah; an Honorary Doctor of Humanities degree from Utah State University, Logan, Utah; an Honorary Degree from Ricks College, Rexburg, Idaho; and an Honorary Degree from Salt Lake Community College.

 The University of Utah established the Neal A. Maxwell Presidential Endowed Chair in Political Theory, Public Policy and Public Service in the fall of 1998.

 Maxwell's business career included serving as a director of several business firms, including Questar Corporation, Questar Pipeline, and Deseret News Publishing Company.
 He also was active in public service, including service as chairman of the Utah Constitutional Revision Commission.

 Maxwell received the Liberty Bell award from the Utah State Bar in 1967 for public service.
 In 1973, the Institute of Government Service at BYU named him Public Administrator of the Year.

 Death

 Maxwell died in Salt Lake City, from leukemia.
 He was originally diagnosed with leukemia in 1996, eight years before his death.

 An estimated 4,000 people attended the funeral in the Tabernacle or via video in the Salt Lake Assembly Hall or the Joseph Smith Memorial Building.
 He was buried at Salt Lake City Cemetery.
 According to Hinckley, Maxwell "accomplished more in these last eight years than most men do in a lifetime."
+With the death ten days later of fellow apostle David B. Haight, the vacancies created in the Quorum of the Twelve were filled by Dieter F. Uchtdorf and David A. Bednar.

 Maxwell was survived by his wife, Colleen, four children, 24 grandchildren, and two great-grandchildren.
-With the death ten days later of fellow apostle David B. Haight, the vacancies created in the Quorum of the Twelve were filled by Dieter F. Uchtdorf and David A. Bednar.

 The BYU Institute for the Study and Preservation of Ancient Religious Texts was renamed the Neal A. Maxwell Institute for Religious Scholarship after Maxwell's death.